kkrt-labs/faucet-frontend/README.md

 > The fast, native Sepolia Testnet faucet to kickstart your journey in the Kakarot ecosystem.

-checkout the current deployment ✨ [faucet-v0](https://faucet-smoky-pi.vercel.app/) ✨
+checkout the current deployment ✨ [faucet](https://faucet-staging.kakarot.org/) ✨

-`faucet` uses GitHub’s public API to fetch mutual followers for every profile you visit, straight to the profile page!
+`faucet` gets you test tokens to build apps on the Kakarot Testnet!
 <div align="center">
   <img src="public/assets/landing.jpg" width=700 />
 </div>